The-Marcy-Lab-School/7-0-0-intro-react/README.md

 // This HTML-like syntax ^ is JSX
 ```

+In React, we are able to return markup language (like HTML) from functions.
+This is called **JSX** (JavaScript XML).

 ### B. Component Composition is fast and easy to read

+**Components** let you split the UI into independent, reusable pieces, and think about each piece in isolation.

+**Component Composition** is the process of combining smaller, reusable components together to create larger, more complex components

 Vanilla JS with the DOM API (imperative style):